Marine Snow Removal Benchmarking Dataset: Real Marine Snow Removal Examples

 \subsection{Real Marine Snow Removal}

 Fig. \ref{real_img_elimination} shows MSR results for some real images.
 We use MF, adaptive MF, and U-Net as in the previous section.
+In addition, Deep WaveNet \cite{sharma2023wavelength} is applied to validate the regular underwater enhancement model works for marine snow removal.
 U-Net is trained using MSRB Task 2 Dataset.
+The trained model of Deep WaveNet is taken from the original authors' GitHub repository.

 As clearly observed, MFs cannot suppress marine snow artifacts because of their various sizes and different transparencies.
+Deep WaveNet also fails to remove marine snow artifacts.
+That means marine snow cannot be suppressed by underwater image enhancement techniques alone.
 U-Net presents a better restoration image quality than MFs: It (partly) suppresses artifacts having both small and large sizes.
 This implies the effectiveness of deep-learning-based methods trained using the MSRB Dataset for real MSR.

 Note that thick marine snow artifacts remain in the restored images.
 The reason for this could be two-fold: First, U-Net is not specifically designed for MSR although we slightly customized its structure.
 A neural network designed specifically for MSR would improve the performance.
 Second, our proposed model classifies marine snow artifacts into two representative types.
 Marine snow artifacts not fitted to these types are not well removed.
 This limitation is described in the next section.